espritoxyz/tool/docs/installation.md

 ---
 layout: default
-title: Getting started
+title: Installation
-nav_order: 2
+nav_order: 3
 ---

-# Getting started
+# Installation
 {: .no_toc }

 To start using `TSA`, you can either use the prebuilt artifacts (depending on your operating system) or build the artifacts yourself from the source code.